 - 5.14 The Secretary of State will appoint an Inspector to carry out the examination into the soundness of the document.
-The tests of soundness (NPPF Paragraph 35) are set out below: - a) Positively Prepared providing a strategy which, as a minimum, seek to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with sustainable development;

-- b) Justified an appropriate strategy, taking into account the reasonable alternatives, based on proportionate evidence; - c) Effective deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - d) Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this framework. - 5.14 The Council appoints the Programme Officer who is the point of contact for the Inspector.
+The tests of soundness (NPPF Paragraph 35) are set out below: - a.
+Positively Prepared providing a strategy which, as a minimum, seek to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with sustainable development; - b.
+Justified an appropriate strategy, taking into account the reasonable alternatives, based on proportionate evidence; - Effective deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - d.
+Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this framework. - 5.15 The Council appoints the Programme Officer who is the point of contact for the Inspector.
 The name of, and details for how to get in contact with, the inspector will be published on the Council's website.
-A notice detailing the time and place of the examination and pre-hearing meeting (if necessary) will be published on the Council's website.
-Please note that the examination and pre-hearing meeting will be conducted online until further notice. - 5.15 Examinations are not required for SPDs or this Statement of Community Involvement.
+A notice detailing the time and place of the examination and pre-hearing meeting (if necessary) will be published on the Council's website. - 5.16 Examinations are not required for SPDs or this Statement of Community Involvement.